RocketChat/Rocket.Chat.iOS/PLANNING.md

 **What’s a release?**

 The release is every version of the app that’s sent to the store as a production release.
-The release is always a major update, like from (1.0.0 to 1.1.0 or to 2.0.0).
-Minor releases (from 1.0.0 to 1.0.1) won’t follow this guide and are considered hotfixes releases.
+The release is always a major/minor update, like from (1.0.0 to 1.1.0 or to 2.0.0).
+Patch releases (from 1.0.0 to 1.0.1) won’t follow this steps and are considered hotfixes releases.
+Our versioning is following the [Semantic Versioning 2.0.0](https://semver.org) guide.

 **What are the important days of a release?**